WiredPulse/McAfee_ePO/README.md

 # McAfee_ePO

-A series of custom dashboards and HIPs rules.
+A series of custom dashboards, queries, and HIPs rules.